AlphaTechnolog/dotfiles/.github/README.md

 cd dotfiles-v2
 ```

+### Requirements

-Then install the next requirements
+Then make sure you have the next requirements installed

 #### Fonts